hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/performance.md

 Clients may want to disable this setting for performance reasons as it populates a new set of database tables when enabled.

-Setting this property explicitly to true disables the feature:  [Non Resource DB History](/apidocs/hapi-fhir-storage/ca/uhn/fhir/jpa/api/config/JpaStorageSettings.html#isNonResourceDbHistoryDisabled())
+Setting this property explicitly to false disables the feature:  [Non Resource DB History](/apidocs/hapi-fhir-storage/ca/uhn/fhir/jpa/api/config/JpaStorageSettings.html#isNonResourceDbHistoryEnabled())